tresat/SurpriseMe/README.md

     ./gradlew buildHealth --no-configuration-cache
 ```

-To see a report of module dependencies (that is incomplete due to lacking KMP SourceSets) using the [module-dependency-graph-plugin](https://github.com/savvasdalkitsis/module-dependency-graph):
+To see a report of module dependencies (that is incomplete due to lacking KMP SourceSets) using the [module-dependency-graph](https://github.com/savvasdalkitsis/module-dependency-graph) plugin:
 ```shell
     ./gradlew graphModules --no-configuration-cache
 ```